ahmedragab20/ar-catch/README.md

 const url = 'https://jsonplaceholder.typicode.com/todos/1';

 const getTodo = async () => {
-    // there's more advanced ways to use the library,
+    // there are more advanced ways to use the library,
-    // but this is the basic usage
+    // But this is the basic usage
-    // it simply will send a GET request to the url (with the default options, don't worry👀) const response = await $useCatch(url);
+    // It simply will send a GET request to the URL (with the default options, don't worry👀) const response = await $useCatch(URL);
     console.log(response);